renlulu/ParseProject/Dapp Pocket/project.md

 ---
+name: Dapp Pocket
-name: Dapp Pocketdescription: A wallet that integrates with DeFi protocols which enables the use of over 2000+ dApps, helping users manage their DeFi portfolio with ease.
+description: A wallet that integrates with DeFi protocols which enables the use of over 2000+ dApps, helping users manage their DeFi portfolio with ease.
 logo: Yes
 categories: Wallet, App
 status: Live